-35. FAIR VALUE AND FAIR VALUE HIERARCHY
+33. FAIR VALUE AND FAIR VALUE HIERARCHY

-The fair values of cash and cash equivalents, pledged deposits, financial assets included in prepayments, deposits and other receivables, loan to an investee company, financial liabilities included in other payables and accruals, interest-bearing bank and other borrowings, amount due to a director and amounts due from subsidiaries are not materially different from their carrying amounts because of the immediate or the short term maturities of these instruments.
-The fair values of listed equity investments are based on quoted market prices.
+The fair value of cash and cash equivalents, pledged deposits, financial assets included in prepayments, deposits and other receivables, financial liabilities included in other payables and accruals, interestbearing bank and other borrowings and amounts due from subsidiaries are not materially different from their carrying amounts because of the immediate or the short term maturities of these instruments.
+The fair values of listed equity instruments are based on quoted market prices.